thedanwood/Rory-J-Holbrook-Website/README.md

 This git repository contains files for the www.roryjholbrook.co.uk website creation.

 The website was created using .NET Core Razor Pages.
 The JSON files with content for the aggregates, news page etc were provided to me by the previous website creators.
-The intension is to migrate this into a database.
+The intention is to migrate this into a database.

 Code Highlights:
 - UI Designs: designs/figma designs